Frequently Asked Questions

 By fax: 704.435.7085

-When the vendor is dispatched on a FleetNet call, we guarantee their payment.
-We offer multiple payment options that result in faster payment to the vendor.
+When the service provider is dispatched on a FleetNet America call, we guarantee their payment.
+We offer multiple payment options that result in faster payment to the service provider.

-Is there a fee to join your vendor network?
+Is there a fee to join your service provider network?

 No. We negotiate rates in order to stay competitive for each region.